renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 c:/nxp/gcc-10.2-arm32-eabi/bin/../lib/gcc/arm-none-eabi/10.2.0/../../../../arm-none-eabi/bin/real-ld.exe: warning: c:/nxp/gcc-10.2-arm32-eabi/bin/../lib/gcc/arm-none-eabi/10.2.0/../../../../arm-none-eabi/lib/thumb/v7e-m+fp/hard\libg_nano.a(lib_a-memset.o) uses variable-size enums yet the output is to use 32-bit enums; use of enum values across objects may fail
 ```

-After successful compilation the **main.elf** file can be found in the **<Driver>_example_S32K144\out** directory.
+If your output is same as above that means the build was successful.
+The **main.elf** file can be found in the **'Driver'_example_S32K144\out** directory.
 Now is just a matter of doing the same process with Ozone in order to flash the project to the hardware board.

 And that's it!
 You can now open EB Tresos and explore the configuration, parameters, containers and properties of all NXP project examples to see what is going on, to analyze and compare with the examples and exercises of this Upskilling Bootcamp.